The Best Home Espresso Machine in 2024: From Ascaso to Solis

 5. Become a clean freak: Below, there are detailed instructions on cleaning an espresso machine for home use.
 Commit them to memory and – above all – be a conscientious cleaner.
 Although the coffee doesn’t pass through a portafilter machine’s innards, limescale and other water-related deposits are a major issue.
 The more often you clean between extractions, the less likely you are to struggle with limescale and blocked baskets.

-Cleaning Home Espresso Machines: Simple Necessity
+Cleaning a Home Espresso Machine: Simple Necessity

 Compared to a super-automatic machine, the cleaning list for a semi-automatic espresso machine is an absolute cinch.
 No milk hoses, no internal brewing group and no built-in grinder to painstakingly disassemble.